Take advantage of our tuition benefits

 Ease tuition costs by utilizing the tuition and mandatory fee discount now available to eligible family members of regular full-time employees.
 The discount is applied toward undergraduate coursework and is determined by the employee’s years of service.

-In order to be eligible for the tuition and mandatory fee discount the family member must be a spouse/partner (as defined by University Senate Rules and Policy) or dependent child (24 years old or younger) of a regular full-time employee.
+In order to be eligible for the tuition and mandatory fee discount the family member must be a spouse/partner (as defined by University Senate Rules and Policy) or dependent child (through the semester in which child turns 24) of a regular full-time employee.
 Documentation is required to establish relationship if not already provided for health, dental or vision plans (Please see below for documentation requirements).
 He/she must also be in good academic standing and admitted to the University of Kentucky and registered, for credit, as a post-high school graduate in undergraduate-level classes.

 The maximum benefit available will be equal to a 50 percent discount on undergraduate, full-time course-loads for Fall, Spring, Winter Intersession and Summer terms.
 If a dependent participates in a Study Abroad program please reference item No. 16 in the FEP FAQ for more information about how the discount will apply.